 The price risk arises primarily from uncertainty about the future prices of financial instruments that the Fund holds.
 The Fund Manager diversifies the investment portfolio and closely monitors the price movement of its investments in financial instruments.
-As of the statement of financial position date, Fund has equity investments.
+As of the statement of financial position date, Fund has equity investments and investments in mutual funds.